bernorieder/reddit-tools/README.md

 For all scripts a running PHP command line parser is necessary.
 Which subreddits or files to work with and some other stuff can be edited directly in the top section of each file.

-# How do you use this?
+# How do I use this?

-1. Make sure that you have PHP installed (to test: go into your command line and type "php -ver" - if you get a version info, you're good to go, if not => Google "install php YOUROS");
+1. Make sure that you have PHP installed (to test: go into your command line and type "php -ver" - if you get a version info with at least PHP 5.5.4, you're good to go, if not => google "install php YOUROS");
 2. Download files and put them into a directory;
 3. Edit grab_list.php and chenge the first couple of lines to fit your data desire;
 4. Type php grab_list.php into your command line, which should create a folder and a file fith a list of the posts you specified;